Life imprisonment for police who tortured suspect to death

 The Customs Department said that as part of his job Thitisan had confiscated 368 illegal vehicles, including high-end cars, from 2011 to 2017.
 The department confirmed that Thitisan was eligible for rewards for seizing the vehicles.

 Of the cars, 363 were sold at auctions, fetching about one billion baht.
-A total of 30% of the proceeds were allocated to people who provided information to the authorities, and 25% went to the arresting officers, including police and customs officials.
+A total of 30% of the proceeds went to people who provided information to the authorities, and 25% went to the arresting officers, including police and customs officials.